Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Introduction

-To fully realize the potential of ISAC, extensive research has been conducted on single-base station (BS) scenarios.
-A key focus has been on transmission design aimed at enhancing both communication-related and sensing-related metrics, such as the signal-to-interference-plus-noise ratio (SINR) \cite{huaOptimalTransmitBeamforming2023}, energy efficiency (EE) \cite{ZouEnergyEfficientBeamforming2024}, beampattern matching error \cite{liuJointTransmitBeamforming2020}, and Cramér-Rao lower bound (CRLB) \cite{liuCramerRaoBoundOptimization2022}.
-Furthermore, the authors in \cite{heUnlockPotential2024} demonstrated that integrating ISAC with near-field communication enables ultra-precise sensing, while the feasibility of combining semantic communication and wireless sensing with edge learning was also explored in \cite{xuEdgeLearningB5G2023}.
-Also, researchers have investigated optimized pulse waveform designs \cite{xiaoWaveformDesignPerformance2022} and advanced beamforming algorithms \cite{heFullDuplexCommunicationISAC2023a} to mitigate the self-interference issue.
-Moreover, hybrid beamforming designs were proposed in \cite{singhMultiBeamObjectLocalization2025} to enhance sensing pattern gains in object localization scenarios.
-However, single-BS ISAC systems suffer from inherent limitations in coverage, capacity, and sensing accuracy, which can hinder their ability to meet the requirements of next-generation wireless applications \cite{xuTowardsUbiquitous2023}.
+To fully realize the potential of ISAC, substantial research efforts have been dedicated to single-base station (BS) scenarios.
+A key focus has been on transmission design targeting both communication-related and sensing-related metrics, such as the signal-to-interference-plus-noise ratio (SINR) \cite{huaOptimalTransmitBeamforming2023, heBeamformingOptimizationMultiuser2026}, energy efficiency (EE) \cite{ZouEnergyEfficientBeamforming2024}, beampattern matching error \cite{liuJointTransmitBeamforming2020}, and the Cramér-Rao lower bound (CRLB) \cite{liuCramerRaoBoundOptimization2022}.
+Furthermore, the authors in \cite{heUnlockPotential2024} demonstrated that integrating ISAC with near-field communication enables ultra-precise sensing, while the synergy between semantic communication, wireless sensing, and edge learning was explored in \cite{xuEdgeLearningB5G2023}.
+Concurrently, researchers have investigated pulse waveform designs \cite{xiaoWaveformDesignPerformance2022} and beamforming algorithms \cite{heFullDuplexCommunicationISAC2023a} to mitigate self-interference in full-duplex ISAC systems.
+Additionally, hybrid beamforming designs were proposed in \cite{singhMultiBeamObjectLocalization2025} to enhance sensing pattern gains for object localization while guaranteeing communication SINR.
+However, single-BS ISAC systems suffer from inherent limitations in coverage, capacity, and sensing accuracy, which may hinder their ability to meet the stringent requirements of next-generation wireless applications \cite{xuTowardsUbiquitous2023}.